Take a sneak peek at the new NIST.gov and let us know what you think!

-J. Alexander Liddle is the Group Leader of the CNST Nanofabrication Research Group.
+J. Alexander Liddle is the CNST Deputy Director (Acting) and Group Leader of the CNST Nanofabrication Research Group.
 He received a B.A. and a D. Phil. in Materials Science from the University of Oxford.
 Alex worked for eleven years at Bell Laboratories, beginning as a postdoctoral researcher and advancing to staff scientist and technical manager.
 He then spent four years at Lawrence Berkeley National Laboratory in the Center for X-ray Optics, and then as Lead Scientist of the Nanofabrication Facility in the Molecular Foundry.
 Alex's research at NIST is focused on the physics of self-assembly, where he leads several projects on the measurement of the self-assembly of nanostructures.
-He holds 16 U.S. patents and has over 200 publications, including several in high profile journals such as Nature and Nano Letters.
+He holds 16 U.S. patents and has over 250 publications, including several in high profile journals such as Nature and Nano Letters.
 Alex has also helped organize a number of international conferences and workshops on nanofabrication and self-assembly.

 Nanofabrication Research Group